delphictruth/whenedenwaslost-01/src/site/notes/Forms & Martial Arts/Shii-Cho (I).md

 It is characterized by wide, sweeping motions ideal for engaging multiple opponents.
 The blade-work consists of a lot of perfectly horizontal and vertical angles, attacks and parries falling perpendicular or diagonal to one another.

-Shii-Cho philosophy emphasizes victory without injury, so every move is geared towards quickly disarming an opponent before the fight can escelate.
+Shii-Cho philosophy emphasizes victory without injury, so every move is geared towards quickly disarming an opponent before the fight can escalate.

 **Practitioners**::
 - [[Characters/Alfred Jonnas\|Alfred Jonnas]]